adoptium/ci-jenkins-pipelines/README.md

 #### triggerSchedule_nightly / triggerSchedule_weekly / triggerSchedule_evaluation / triggerSchedule_weekly_evaluation

+All JDK versions now support "beta" EA triggered builds from the publication of upstream build tags.
+Eclipse Adoptium no longer runs scheduled nightly/weekend builds.

+The one exception to this is Oracle managed STS versions, whose builds are managed internal to Oracle and not published until the GA day.
+For these a triggerSchedule_weekly is required to build the upstream HEAD commits on a regular basis.

 [Cron expression](https://crontab.guru/) that defines when (and how often) nightly/evaluation and weekly/weekly-evaluation builds will be executed

 in jdkxx(u).groovy